 This year, as we have not experienced deep frost therefore, the soil temperature may reach 55 degrees by the end of April or early May.
 Add the manure again in July to continue to nourish your growing plants and again in October to protect and nourish your plants and roots through winter.
 Manure is not a fertilizer; it builds soil structure and works with all the soil animals to keep a healthy disease- free growing environment.

-A question I am often asked is ‘Can I put manure over mulch for example in my July garden’?
-The answer is ‘Yes’ – the manure together with nature’s moisture and your own irrigation enables the manure to find its way easily into the soil and the roots of your plants.
+A question I am often asked is ‘can I put manure over mulch in my summer garden’?
+The answer is ‘yes’ – the manure together with nature’s moisture and your own irrigation enables the manure to find its way easily into the soil and to the roots of your plants.

 WHAT EXACTLY DOES HUMUS DO?

-We are not able to control industrialized agricultural practices – but in your own garden you can make a difference.
-Feed the soil and it will feed the plants.
+We are not able to control industrialized agricultural practices – but in your own garden you can make a difference, if you feed the soil, it will feed the plants.

 Once again, I’m getting a little ahead of myself.
-So back to a cloudy day at the end of March, at this time you can gradually begin to remove protective covering from shrubs and small trees.
+So back to a cloudy day at the end of March, when you may gradually begin to remove protective covering from shrubs and small trees.
 In exposed garden areas, where wind is a problem, leave the covering on until mid April.
 Cold wind is more damaging and drying to plants than extreme cold and frost.

-MOLES: To keep the mole population at a minimum in your garden; apply organic grub control once a month from March for two months; less grubs, less food for the moles.
-When you see signs of moles, find the mole holes and insert Exlax which contains Senna, an organic herb.
-The moles eat the exlax, become dehydrated from defecation and die.
+To keep the mole population to a minimum in your garden; apply organic grub control once a month from March for two months; less grubs, less food for the moles.
+When you see signs of moles, find the mole holes and insert Exlax, which contains Senna, an organic herb.
+The moles eat the Exlax, become dehydrated from defecation and die.
 Apply organic pre-emergent crabgrass killers in March and April.

-VOLES: Spread castor oil around the base of plants and keep mulch away from the base of the plants so that voles, which are canny little creatures are not able to hide there and gnaw on plants and roots.
+Spread castor oil around the base of plants and keep mulch away from the base of the plants so that voles, which are canny creatures, are not able to hide there and gnaw on plants and roots.

-DAFFODILS: When the green shoots emerge; spread composted manure around the plants.
+When the green shoots emerge, spread composted manure around the plants.

-PERENNIALS: In May when perennials are about four inches above soil level and when the soil is 55 degrees, apply composted manure around them to further encourage healthy growth.
+In May when perennials are about four inches above soil level and when the soil is 55 degrees, apply composted manure around them to encourage healthy growth.

-DIVIDING PLANTS: At the end of April or beginning of May, you can divide late blooming perennials that have been in the ground for four years or more; these divisions encourage stronger bloom.
+At the end of April or beginning of May, you can divide late blooming perennials that have been in the ground for four years or more; these new divisions encourage stronger bloom.